 Penn State Extension.
 2014.
 An introduction to anaerobic digesters.
-Available at http://extension.psu.edu/natural-resources/energy/waste-to-energy/resources/biogas/basics-of-anaerobic-digestion.
+Available at https://extension.psu.edu/basics-of-anaerobic-digestion.
+Accessed February 7, 2023.

 Smith, W. H., A. C. Wilkie, and P. H. Smith.
 1992.
 Methane from biomass and waste - a program review.
 TIDE (Teri Information Digest on Energy), 2(1):1–20.

 Topper P. A., R. E. Graves, and T. Richard.
 2006.
 The fate of nutrients and pathogens during anaerobic digestion of dairy manure (G-71).
 Penn State Extension.
-Available at http://extension.psu.edu/natural-resources/energy/waste-to-energy/resources/biogas/projects/g-71
+Available at https://extension.psu.edu/fate-of-nutrients-and-pathogens-during-anaerobic-digestion-of-dairy-manure.
+Accessed February 7, 2023.